nantipov/nantipov_org/root_hugosite/content/post/tv-led-fix/index.md

 ### Disassembly

-Start with two holes on the bottom for getting cover off and then pull the cover step by step, latch by latch.
+Start with two holes on the bottom for getting cover off and then pull it step by step, latch by latch.

 {{< fig class="grid two" figcaption="Disassembly holes" >}}
   {{< img src="IMG_1730.JPG" alt="Left Disassembly hole" >}}